 Sometimes Microsoft Office Outlook shows an error message saying it encountered a problem and needs to close.
 It does not provide any additional information, making it harder to fix the issue.

-The article talks about possible causes of the problem and how to fix it.
+The article talks about the possible causes of the problem and how to fix it.

 1] Install the latest Update For Outlook